 Fellowships and Travel Awards

-External fellowships: Developing grant-writing skills is essential to successful academic life (some guidance is provided in MDES GR6008).
+External fellowships: Developing grant-writing skills is essential to successful academic life.
 Outside fellowships secure you increased stipends and release from teaching duties.
 They are also a mark of intellectual distinction.
-Each spring, Ph.D. students list their external grant applications in the GSAS Report on Progress in Candidacy in the Doctoral Program and in the MESAAS Application for Teaching Fellowships.
-The policy on combining external awards with Columbia fellowships is explained on the GSAS External Fellowships page, where there is also a searchable database of external fellowships, and information about Foreign Language and Area Studies Fellowships.
+The policy on combining external awards with Columbia fellowships is explained on the GSAS External Fellowships page, where there are also searchable databases of external fellowships, and information about Foreign Language and Area Studies Fellowships.

-Columbia fellowships: Doctoral students can supplement or extend the five-year GSAS fellowship with a number of other Columbia fellowships that provide a semester, a year, or two years of support.
+Columbia fellowships: Doctoral students can supplement GSAS fellowship with other Columbia fellowships that provide a semester or a year of support.
 These include the Columbia University International Travel Fellowship, the Whiting Foundation Fellowship, the Core Curriculum Preceptorship, the Lead Teaching Fellowship, and Instructorships in the Undergraduate Writing Program.
 Application deadlines for these fellowships vary, and may be as early as November.
 Application forms for the International Travel and Whiting Fellowships are available from the GSAS Financial Aid Office here.
 Students are not eligible to receive GSAS fellowships after their seventh year in the Ph.D. program.